Internet censorship in China: Arrests

 In mid-2013 police across China arrested hundreds of people accused of spreading false rumors online.
 The arrest targeted microbloggers who accused CCP officials of corruption, venality, and sexual escapades.
 The crackdown was intended to disrupt online networks of like-minded people whose ideas could challenge the authority of the CCP.
 Some of China's most popular microbloggers were arrested.
 In September 2013, China's highest court and prosecution office issued guidelines that define and outline penalties for publishing online rumors and slander.
 The rules give some protection to citizens who accuse officials of corruption, but a slanderous message forwarded more than 500 times or read more than 5,000 times could result in up to three years in prison.

 In 2017, a Uyghur university student at Xinjiang University, Mehmut Memtimin, was sentenced to 13 years in prison for using a VPN.

 According to the 2020 World Press Freedom Index, compiled by Reporters Without Borders, China is the world's biggest jailer of journalists, holding around 100 in detention.
 In February 2020, China arrested two of its citizens for taking it upon themselves to cover the COVID-19 pandemic.

 On 10 May 2021 blogger Ruan Xiaohuan was arrested by the Shanghai police.
 He was convicted of "inciting subversion of state power" for his blog, ProgramThink, which was critical of the regime.
+He was sentenced to seven years in prison in February 2023.
 His wife, Bei Zhenying, was apparently warned by authorities against discussing the case.

+In September 2024, six activists were sentenced to between three and twelve years for "subverting state power" in connection with efforts to form an opposition party, which authorities claimed were carried out mostly online.